scintill/electrum-web/docs/INDEX.md

 It remains simple and easy to use.
 There's no gadgetry required, and you don't have to trust anyone.

+Electrum is well-suited for all kinds of use cases.
+Users range from Bitcoin exchange operators to core Bitcoin developers, from novice to professional.
+Electrum is powerful, extensible, and completely open source.

 #### About the Docs

-This documetation will attempt to guide you through Electrum's most foundational features.
-We'll start with the essentials: installation and wallet setup.
-Then we'll cover the philosophy of use: why does Electrum work the way it does, and when should you consider using it?
+This documentation will guide you through Electrum's foundational features.

-We'll take you through the basics of using Electrum in daily life, and we'll cover advanced features for expert users.
+We'll begin with the essentials and move to advanced features for expert users.

-Electrum is well-suited for all kinds of use cases, but it's very powerful, and very extensible.
-We'll cover Electrum plugin development, and community standards for contributing to the main codebase.

 --------------------------------------------------------------------------------